 Don't miss out!
 Join the thousands of people who subscribe to our once-daily email or our free miles and points Facebook group with all the best travel news.
 Some links on this page may pay me a commission - as always, thanks for your support if you use them

 One of the better credit cards out there is the Chase IHG card.
-It has a signup bonus, which has ranged from 60,000 to 80,000 points, but the real value is that the card gives an IHG free night certificate to ANY IHG HOTEL upon each anniversary (after paying the $49 annual fee).
-I recommend if you’re playing the travel hacking game in “two player mode” that you should both get the card, and at approximately the same time, so that you can use the anniversary IHG free night certificates on the same trip
+It has a signup bonus, which has ranged from 60,000 to 80,000 points or 100,000 points, but the real value is that the card gives an IHG free night certificate to ANY IHG HOTEL upon each anniversary (after paying the $49 annual fee).
+I recommend if you’re doing miles and points in “two player mode” (aka with a spouse or partner) that you should both get the card, and at approximately the same time, so that you can use the anniversary IHG free night certificates on the same trip

 (SEE ALSO: Why you should get 2 IHG cards at the same time)